Part II: Identity Thesis

 Status: Confirmed.
 This experiment has since been run on uncontaminated Lenia substrates (see , Appendix).
 Animism score exceeded 1.0 in all 20 testable snapshots across all three seeds — patterns consistently model resources using the same internal-state dynamics they use to model other agents.
 Measured ascription-suppression sat near 0.30 across all snapshots — that is, baseline α\alpha stayed high (~0.70) — and the suppression fell over evolutionary time (seed 42: 0.41 down to 0.27, i.e. α\alpha rising from ~0.59 to ~0.73).
 Selection consistently favored more ascription, not less.
 The mechanistic default predicted by high-compression-pressure environments was not found; the high-α\alpha default was.

-The "participatory" perceptual mode the older account described as one thing is actually a bundle of structural features that the three axes now sort.
-Four of them are facets of high α\alpha — ascription toward entities — and one belongs to κ\kappa, the perceiver's internal coupling.
+The "participatory" mode the older account treated as one thing is a bundle of structural features the three axes now sort.
+Four are facets of high α\alpha — ascription toward entities — and one belongs to κ\kappa, the perceiver's internal coupling.
 Listing them with their axis attached is the first demonstration that the decomposition does real work:

 1. No sharp self/world partition (α\alpha).
 The mutual information between self-model and world-model is high: I(S;W)0\MI(\mathcal{S}; \mathcal{W}) \gg 0.
 The self-model template is being used to model others — ascription, by definition.